hardiman-mostow/hardiman-mostow.github.io/_pages/about.md

 Bio
 =========

 I’m a 2nd year Mathematics Ph.D. student at UCLA.
 My recent research is in graph-based semisupervised learning and its synergy with feature representations learned by convolutional neural networks.
 When combined with active learning (and even without), these techniques can outperform the state-of-the-art in some image classification tasks with significantly less label information (i.e. less training data).
-For the 2021-2022 academic year, I was supported by the NSF NRT MENTOR Fellowship.
 For undergrad I went to Tufts University, graduating Summa Cum Laude with degrees in Mathematics and Mechanical Engineering and was a Captain on the Varsity Rowing Team.

 For Spring Quarter 2023, I am a TA for Math 33A (Linear Algebra) and 33B (Differential Equations).